microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsappsettings-update.md

 ## Examples

+### Request
 The following example shows how to allow Teams users to request access to certain Teams apps.

-### Request
-The following example shows the request.
 # [HTTP](#tab/http)
 <!-- {
   "blockType": "request",